zhangruixue8080/techcontent/articles/mysql-database-enus-read-replica.md

 Q: I would like to use the master-subordinate replication function, but my database instance is on version 5.5.
 What should I do?

 A: Master-subordinate replication only supports version 5.6.
-You can manually upgrade the database implementation to version 5.6, and then you use the replicate function.
+You can manually upgrade the database implementation to version 5.6 first, and then use the replicate function.

 Q: How do I upgrade the database from version 5.5 to version 5.6?